 I have been passionate about being a sports journalist since my dad (brutally, but honestly) told me I’d never amount to be a footballer, or any sportsman for that matter.
 My mind switched to the press box rather than the pitch, and years later I graduated from Staffordshire University with a degree in Sports Journalism.

-After working for numerous sports websites, local newspapers, Shrewsbury Town FC and Wigan Athletic FC, I began work for Crystal Palace FC back in September 2012, initially producing video content.
-In my first season, I won the Championship Video Channel of the Year award, something I would never get the chance to retain as the club (thankfully and unbelievably) reached the Premier League soon after.
+After working for numerous sports websites, local newspapers, Shrewsbury Town FC and Wigan Athletic FC, I began working for Crystal Palace FC in September 2012, initially producing video content.
+In my first season, I won the Championship Video Channel of the Year award.

 If you wish to contact me, please feel free to do so via the following methods: